Malik Muhammad | 2026 CB Draft Profile

 Athletic Profile

-9.50 RAS represents genuine physical tools — speed and athleticism are real, even if tape translation is inconsistent.
+9.50 RAS represents genuine physical tools; speed and athleticism are real, even where the tape translation is currently inconsistent.

 Concerns